 - Tuition Remission covers the cost of tuition only.
 The University will waive the General Fee for Eligible Employees.

 - Schools and programs to which this benefit does not apply include but are not limited to the following:

 - Executive MBA program and the MBA Online program;

-- Any degree or program in the Earle Mack College of Law;
+- Any degree or program in the School of Law;

 - Any program that allows full-time enrollment for a flat fee.

-Drexel University College of Medicine reserves the right to determine, without notice, that other schools or programs are eligible or ineligible for purposes of this benefit.
+The University reserves the right to determine, without notice, that other schools or programs are eligible or ineligible for purposes of this benefit.
 Prior to enrollment, Eligible Employees should check with Human Resources to confirm that the Tuition Remission benefit is applicable to the school and program in which they plan to enroll.

-- Drexel University College of Medicine reserves the right to limit enrollment by Eligible Employees to fifteen percent (15%) of the total enrollment in a course.
+- The University reserves the right to limit enrollment by Eligible Employees to fifteen percent (15%) of the total enrollment in a course.

 - Eligible Employees may receive one hundred percent (100%) Tuition Remission for up to a maximum of eleven (11) undergraduate course credits or eight (8) graduate course credits per term.

 - Eligibility to receive Tuition Remission is effective upon employment and is available to cover charges appearing on the Eligible Employee’s electronic bill with payment due dates on or after the Eligible Employee’s date of employment.
 Any charges due prior to the Eligible Employee’s first date of employment will not be eligible for Tuition Remission.